 5. A.S.
 Neil, Summerhill & Democratic Schooling

 One of the educators mentioned in the reading was A.S.
 Neil.
 He was the founder of the Summerhill School in England and the idea of democratic schooling.
-After watching the following video (3:23 min.), discuss whether you would you like to be a teacher at a democratic school.
-Why/Why not?
+After watching the following video (3:23 min.), discuss what it would be like to be an effective teacher at a school like Summerhill.
 Write a few representative remarks on the whiteboard.

 6. Educational Funding and the Separation of Church and State